David Collins (lieutenant governor)

-Colonel David Collins (3 March 1756 – 24 March 1810) was a British Marine officer who was appointed as Judge-Advocate to the new colony being established in Botany Bay.
-He sailed with Governor Arthur Phillip on the First Fleet to establish a penal colony at what is now Sydney.
-He became secretary to the first couple of Governors, later being appointed to start a secondary colony where he founded the city of Hobart as the founding Lieutenant Governor of Van Diemen's Land (later becoming the state of Tasmania).
+Colonel David Collins (3 March 1756 – 24 March 1810) was a British military officer and colonial administrator who was appointed as the first Judge-Advocate to the British colony of New South Wales.
+He sailed with Governor Arthur Phillip on the First Fleet and assisted in the founding of what is now known as the city of Sydney.
+He became secretary to the Governor and was later tasked with establishing a secondary colony in Port Phillip.
+Collins deemed the site unsatisfactory and transferred this settlement to Van Diemen's Land (later known as Tasmania), where he was appointed Lieutenant Governor and founded the city of Hobart.

 Early life and military career

 David Collins was born 3 March 1756 in London, the third and oldest surviving child of Arthur Tooker Collins (1718–1793), an officer of marines (later major-general) and Henrietta Caroline née Fraser (died 1807) of King's County, Ireland.
 His grandfather Arthur Collins (1684–1760) was author of Collins's Peerage of England.

 The family lived in Saffron Hill, London, until 1765 when they moved to Devon after his father as a lieutenant colonel was made commandant of the Plymouth division of marines.
 Collins was educated at Exeter Grammar School, before at the age of 14 joining the marines as an ensign in his fathers division.
 He was promoted second lieutenant on 20 February 1771.
 In 1772 Collins was serving aboard the frigate HMS Southampton when it was sent to Denmark to retrieve King George III's sister Queen Caroline Matilda after she was banished from Denmark for an illicit romance.